 The ARC hires peer writing tutors according to faculty recommendations.
 If you're interested in working for the Writing Center, express your interest to Shanna Wheeler AND contact a current or former professor who can attest to both your strengths as a writer and your potential as a tutor.
 Ask your professor to contact Mrs. Wheeler with his/her brief, informal recommendation.
 Recommendations do not guarantee a position; Mrs. Wheeler will contact you if there is an opening, which may or may not be the case.

-Tutors-in-training undergo 10 paid hours of training with Shanna Wheeler.
+New tutors attend a series of training sessions with Shanna Wheeler.
 This process includes group training sessions and take-home reading, writing, and observation assignments.
 Depending on hiring needs and timing, training may be in-service (as you begin working) or pre-service (before you begin working).

 The ARC hires peer subject tutors according to faculty recommendations.
+(Students interested in math tutoring should contact the director of the Math Center, Chris Reed.)
 If you excel in a given subject area and feel you would make an effective peer tutor, express your interest to Shanna Wheeler AND contact a current or former professor who can attest to your strengths.
 Ask your professor to contact Mrs. Wheeler with his/her brief, informal email recommendation.
 Recommendations do not guarantee a position.

 Study Group Facilitators (SGFs)

 The ARC organizes study groups as supplemental instruction for students enrolled in courses that have proven to be particularly challenging.
 Study group offerings change from semester to semester and year to year, as needs shift.
 The ARC arranges study groups and hires peer SGFs according to faculty recommendations.
 SGFs must have excelled in the course for which they serve as SGF, and they must be able to attend the class (once again) during the semester of their service as SGF.